ylkuo96/fintech/README.md

 > Profit Optimization for Trading

 ## hw3
-> when to buy or sell?
+> When to Buy or Sell?

 ## hw4
 ## hw5